What are Anti-static and ESD?

 Norm – BS EN 61340-4-3: 2002 (IEC 61340-4-3:2001)

 Guaranteed extremely low electrical resistance under any conditions

 100% Tested in production

-ESD and Anti-static footwear are used to protect sensitive equipment or components from electrostatic discharges in a variety of different industries including; aerospace, IT, manufacturing of semiconductors and industrial equipment, electrical engineers, telecommunications, computer manufacturing and the medical industry to name but a few.
+Anti-static footwear and ESD protect sensitive equipment or components from electrostatic discharges in a variety of different industries.
+These include; aerospace, IT, manufacturing of semiconductors and industrial equipment, electrical engineers, telecommunications, computer manufacturing and the medical industry to name but a few.

 Temperature and humidity (including the moisture content in the shoe) have a major effect on and ESD shoes’ electrical resistance.
-All safety and occupational footwear with ESD protection are tested and divided into different climate classes: 1, 2 & 3.
+There are 3 different climate classes for easting safety and occupational footwear with ESD protection: 1, 2 & 3.

 Testing the ESD properties of safety shoes for ESD certification involves a test method under laboratory conditions.
-The safety shoe is placed on a stainless-steel plate as the first electrode and a counter electrode is placed inside the safety shoe on the insole.
+The testing involves placing the shoe on a stainless-steel plate as the first electrode and a counter electrode is also placed inside the safety shoe on the insole.
 Weight of 12.5 kg (+/- 2.5 kg) is then applied.
 A device measures the contact resistance between the two electrodes.
-It must be less than 100 megaohm for ESD certification to be granted for the respective climate class.
+It must be less than 100 megaohms for ESD certification to be granted for the respective climate class.

-There are 3 main ways in which ESD technology is applied to footwear when manufactured by Safety Jogger and Oxypas:
+There are 3 main ways in which Safety Jogger and Oxypas apply ESD technology to professional footwear:

 Sock Stitched + PU

 EVA (Ethylene-vinyl Acetate) is the material used in many of our washable styles for industries such as medical, catering, food production and any clean environments where this type of footwear would be beneficial.
 The material is also now commonly used in the midsole of many styles of shoe, such as trainers.